 A new approach to filling Creekside

 ities and towns often offer tax abatements, in the form of a stair-step, 10-year deal, to attract companies.
 But to draw companies to Creekside Corporate Park, Zionsville has taken another approach.

-The space RLL purchased in Creekside Corporate Park has an appraised value of approximately $2.93 million, according to town officials.
-The company purchased it for $10, in exchange for developer’s obligations.
+The space RLL intends to purchase in Creekside Corporate Park has an appraised value of approximately $2.93 million, according to town officials.
+The site is intended to be conveyed to RLL for a purchase price of $10, in exchange for developer’s obligations.